10 Health Effects Caused by Smoking You Didn't Know About

 - Secondhand smoke kills more than 41,000 people in the U.S. each year.

-- 28 states and Washington D.C. have passed laws making almost all public places and workplaces, including restaurants and bars smokefree.
+- 28 states and Washington D.C. have passed laws making virtually all public places and workplaces, including restaurants and bars smokefree.

-- New York has the highest cigarette tax in the country at $4.35 per pack.
+- The District of Columbia has the highest cigarette tax in the country at $4.50 per pack.

 - Missouri has the lowest cigarette tax in the country at 17 cents per pack.

-- Alaska and North Dakota are the only states that are funding their tobacco control programs at or above the CDC-recommended level (in Fiscal Year 2017).
+- No state is funding its tobacco control programs at or above the CDC-recommended level (in Fiscal Year 2019).

-- 8 states – California, Connecticut, Indiana, Maine, Massachusetts, Missouri, North Dakota and Ohio – offer a comprehensive cessation benefit to tobacco users on Medicaid.
+- 12 states – California, Colorado, Connecticut, Indiana, Kansas, Kentucky, Maine, Massachusetts, Missouri, Ohio, Oregon and South Carolina– offer a comprehensive cessation benefit to tobacco users on Medicaid.

 - Each of the 50 states and the District of Columbia provide tobacco quitlines, a phone number for quit smoking phone counseling.
-The average amount states invest in quitlines is $3.46 per smoker in the state.
+The median amount states invest in quitlines is $2.21 per smoker in the state.

 - In 2009, the American Lung Association played a key role in the passage of the Family Smoking Prevention and Tobacco Control Act, which gives the U.S. Food and Drug Administration authority over tobacco products.